websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/uploading-and-managing/enabling-docusign-digital-signatures.md

 1. Click *Save* to enable digital signatures.

-## Collecting Document Signing in Documents and Media
+## Collecting Document Signatures in Documents and Media

 1. Find the document where you want to collect the digital signatures and click *Actions* &rarr; *Collect Digital Signature*.